thequantumturtle/2023-GenerativeAIForQuantum/README.md

 # Generative AI for Qauntum Computing and Machine Learning Software Implementations
-Quantum Class at CMU Summer 2023
+Quantum and Generative AI Class at CMU Summer 2023